herocrab/HeroCrabPlugin/README.md

 }
 ```

-Be sure to unregister from events in the OnDestroy() method of your server and/or client scripts, or before re-assigning the server and/or client.
+Ensure you unregister from events in the OnDestroy() method of your server and/or client scripts when destroying or before re-assigning the server and/or client.

 --

 ### 3. Host Processing

 It is required that the game tick loop "pedal" host processing.
-The frequency of this loop must match what is specified in the network settings, default options are 60 or 30hz.
+The frequency of this loop must match what is specified in the network settings, default options are 60 (Flax default for FixedUpdate()) or 30hz (Flax default for Update()).
 This can be accomplished in the following way:

 ```
 public override void OnFixedUpdate()
 {
-    Server.Process(Time.GameTime);
+    Server?.Process(Time.GameTime);
 }
 ```

 ### 4. Starting the Server/Client

-The following will start a game server listening on the locally specified interface (use localhost or 127.0.0.1) and port.
-A game client can be started in the same manner though when starting a client these arguments refer to the destination server address.
+The following will start a game server listening on the specified interface (use localhost or 127.0.0.1) and port number.
+A game client can be started in the same manner though when starting a client arguments refer to the destination server address and port number.

 ```
 Server.Start(config.ServerAddress, config.ServerPort);